-- a) Franchise utility placements not related to a development shall be issued via a Utility Permit.
-Public utility placements related to a development shall be issued via a Development Permit. - b) Potholing for utility location. - c) Other work not addressed by the exemption of County Code Section 7.03.099. - d) Any other situation as determined by the Road Official.
+- a) Utility work not related to a development shall be issued via a Utility Permit.
+Utility work related to a development shall be issued via a Development Permit. - b) Potholing for utility location. - c) Other work not addressed by the exemption of County Code Section 7.03.099. - d) Any other situation as determined by the Road Official.